pdobb/minesweeper_alliance/README.md

 - Live alongside the view templates/partials they support, and
 - Are easily unit testable (where view template are not).

-View Models are can be thought of as somewhat similar to, yet much simpler than, GitHub's ViewComponent pattern/gem.
+View Models can be thought of as somewhat similar to, yet much simpler than, GitHub's ViewComponent pattern/gem.
 Notably different: they make no attempt to intervene in the rendering stack or to provide a custom DSL.

 Again, View Models are just POROs, so the only thing to learn about them is when/where/how to apply them.
 Generally speaking, a View Model should be used any time a view template would otherwise need to interact with your ActiveRecord models or implement any kind of ERB logic/conditionals.